hao-qiang/AM-Softmax/README.md

 # AM-Softmax
-this is a AM-Softmax tutorial and keras implement.
+this is an AM-Softmax tutorial and keras implement.